-It is a not a goal to replace the current three-frame structure of the generated HTML pages; that may be the subject of a future JEP.
+It is a not a goal to replace the current three-frame/no-frame structure of the generated HTML pages; that may be the subject of a future JEP.

 The semantic value of the generated HTML is improved by using structural HTML5 elements such as

 The HTML5 markup implements the WAI-ARIA standard for accessibility.
 Specific roles are assigned to elements in the HTML document using the role attribute.